traybakelab/tableau-data-source-switcher/README.md

 - `id` – the data source ID (often used internally)
 - `dbname` – the database name used in the connection string

 These values must be defined in the mapping table (`.csv`) included in the repo.
-The are currently extracted manually into a mapping table which servers as a master file for lookup and replacement values for each data source.
+They are currently extracted manually into a mapping table which serves as a master file for lookup and replacement values for each data source.
 Further environments can be added to the mapping table and script(update_twb_values()) to account for the whole deployment pipeline, e.g. DEV and Pre-PROD.
 Note if schema and data between these environments (data sources) is different, the workbook will show errors.

 REQUIREMENTS
 pip install pandas